reserved space

 What part do Buddhists play in society?
 Some of the links below show the wide range of activities.
 Work for peace is a particularly strong feature .

-Shramadana Sarvodaya Under the guidance of Dr A T Ariyaratne, this organisation has developed and matured a sustainable ways of living that works successively greater levels, starting with the cultivation of peace inside, through meditation, and radiating out, so now it has schemes in thousands of villages.
+Sarvodaya Shramadana Under the guidance of Dr A T Ariyaratne, this organisation has developed and matured a sustainable ways of living that works successively greater levels, starting with the cultivation of peace inside, through meditation, and radiating out, so now it has schemes in thousands of villages.
 I once attended a presentation by Dr Ariyaratne and was very impressed.

 Ven.
 Thich Nhat Hanh's nomination by Martin Luther King Jnr.